PiwkoO/stats-preview-card-component/README.md

 ### Continued development

-As always I want to sharpen my skills by creating a lot of different project.
+As always I want to sharpen my skills by creating a lot of different projects.
 It doesn't matter how small it is because every single line of code can help in the future.
-Especially when we work with libraries or frameworks like React, Vue or Angular and create single components like in this project which we can later reuse.
+Especially when we work with libraries or frameworks like React, Vue, or Angular and create single components like in this project which we can later reuse.

 ### Useful resources

-- [Mozilla developer](https://developer.mozilla.org/en-US/docs/Web/CSS/background-blend-mode) - As always mozilla documentation is really handy when it comes to web development.
-This time it helped me better understand how I can manipulate background using blend-mode.
+- [Mozilla developer](https://developer.mozilla.org/en-US/docs/Web/CSS/background-blend-mode) - As always Mozilla documentation is really handy when it comes to web development.
+This time it helped me better understand how I can manipulate the background using blend-mode.

 ## Author